Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 • Iron HEDTA products — contact-based broadleaf herbicides

 Salacia meets the criteria for the first two categories.
-It is both OMRI Listed and EPA 25(b) exempt — meaning it meets the requirements for allowed products under Montgomery County's pesticide restrictions.
+It is both OMRI Listed and approved under the EPA's lowest-toxicity registration — meaning it qualifies as an allowed product under Montgomery County's pesticide restrictions.

 Montgomery County isn't alone.
 South Portland, Ogunquit, and Hallowell in Maine have all banned synthetic pesticides on private property.
 Connecticut has prohibited pesticides at K-8 schools and daycares statewide, with a neonicotinoid turfgrass ban taking effect in 2027.
 Portland, Oregon, and communities across New York and Massachusetts have adopted organic-first policies for public spaces.

-The pattern is clear: more communities are moving in this direction, not fewer.
-Homeowners in these areas aren't choosing between effective weed control and compliance — but only if they have access to products that are both organic-certified and actually work on lawns.
+The pattern is clear: more communities and more national governments are moving in this direction, not fewer.
+Homeowners in these jurisdictions aren't choosing between effective weed control and compliance — but only if they have access to products that are both organic-certified and actually work on lawns.

 For a deeper look at the environmental impact of conventional herbicides — including how they end up in drinking water supplies across North America — we've covered the data extensively.